 Same thing.

-Now the Mueller report, same thing.
+Now the Mueller report.

 And it's gone on almost since the beginning of the Trump presidency.

-No more do over investigations.
+No more do-over investigations.

 And they issued a long-delayed response to the House Democrats, you know, new requests for more information.